gorodulin/env_control/README.md

 Note that environment names *must be strings*.

-`"default"` is a special reserved name used to define the fallback value.
+`"default"` is a special reserved name used to define a fallback value.

 ## Custom validators